For Startups

 Backlinks from local websites signal to Google that you are an established part of your community.
 These links are often easier to acquire than national links and carry significant local ranking power.

-Sponsor local events and organizations.
-Youth sports teams, charity events, and community organizations often list their sponsors on their websites.
+- Sponsor local events and organizations.
+Youth sports teams, charity events, and community organizations often list sponsors on their websites.
 These sponsorships build goodwill and earn valuable local links.

-Create linkable local resources.
-Develop guides, tools, or content that other local websites want to reference.
-A moving company might create a "New Resident's Guide to [City]" that local real estate agents and relocation services link to.
+- Create linkable local resources.
+Develop guides, tools, or content other local sites want to reference.
+A moving company might publish a "New Resident's Guide to [City]" that local real estate agents and relocation services link to.

 7. Service Area Pages

 If you serve customers across multiple locations, service area pages help you rank in each of those areas.
-But they need to be done right to avoid duplicate content penalties.
+They need to be done right to avoid duplicate content penalties.

-Create unique content for each page.
-Do not just copy your main service page and change the city name.
-Each service area page should have unique content about serving that specific area.
+- Create unique content for each page.
+Copying your main service page and swapping the city name reads as duplicate content.
+Each service area page should stand on its own.

-Include local information.
-Mention specific neighborhoods, landmarks, and local details.
-Discuss any unique aspects of serving customers in that area.
-This proves to Google and users that you actually serve that location.
+- Include local information.
+Mention specific neighborhoods, landmarks, and local details, plus any unique aspects of serving customers in that area.
+This proves to Google and users that you actually work there.

-Use proper URL structure.
-Keep your URL structure logical and consistent. /services/plumbing/austin/ is better than /austin-plumbing-services-page/.
-Clean URLs help users and search engines understand your site structure.
+- Use proper URL structure.
+Keep it logical and consistent. /services/plumbing/austin/ beats /austin-plumbing-services-page/.
+Clean URLs help users and search engines understand your site.

 8. Local Schema Markup